 Prescription drug abuse in Colorado has been skyrocketing and has laid the groundwork for other heavy prescription drug abuse.
-In 2016, opioid overdose deaths in Colorado fell to 442 – a 6 percent decrease from 2015.
+In 2016, opioid overdose deaths in Colorado fell to 442, a 6 percent decrease from 2015.
 Furthermore, in 2015, prescription painkillers oxycodone and hydrocodone killed 259 Coloradans, but that significantly decreased in 2016 to 188.
-However, despite the success of the efforts aimed at curbing prescription opioid abuse, an unforeseen consequence has arisen.
-Heroin abuse and overdose deaths have risen and are reaching all-time highs.
-The increased demand for heroin has lead to a huge influx into Colorado, most of it coming from Mexico.
-From 2011-2015, the number of heroin seizures in Colorado increased 2035 percent, while the amount of heroin seized increase by 1562 percent.
+However, despite the success of the efforts aimed at curbing prescription opioid abuse, an unforeseen consequence has arisen, as heroin abuse and overdose deaths are reaching all-time highs.
+The increased demand for heroin has lead to a huge influx of the drug into Colorado, most of it coming from Mexico.
+From 2011 to 2015, the number of heroin seizures in Colorado increased 2035 percent, while the amount of heroin seized increased by 1562 percent.

 While media coverage is largely focused on the opioid epidemic, it is easy to forget that 30 percent of prescription medication overdoses are due to benzodiazepines.
-Between 2013 and 2017, nearly 8.7 million benzodiazepine prescriptions were written for Colorado residents.
+Between 2013 and 2017, doctors wrote nearly 8.7 million benzodiazepine prescriptions for Colorado residents.
 Annually, about 800 Coloradans are hospitalized due to benzodiazepines.
 Moreover, more Colorado residents go to the emergency room each year due to benzodiazepines than for prescription opioids, heroin, or cocaine.

 At the start of 2018, the Colorado Health Foundation invested more than $1.5 million to support Colorado’s efforts to fight substance abuse.
-The grant supports the Colorado Consortium for Prescription Drug Abuse Prevention, and aims to reduce the misuse and abuse of prescription drugs in Colorado by implementing new policies, programs, and partnerships throughout the state.
+The grant supports the Colorado Consortium for Prescription Drug Abuse Prevention and aims to reduce the misuse and abuse of prescription drugs in Colorado by implementing new policies, programs, and partnerships throughout the state.
 In a partnership with CDPHE, they have begun conducting a series of pilot projects to make the Prescription Drug Monitoring Program easier to use and access by providers and prescribers.